sayglenn/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple game of rock paper scissors created in Javascript.
+A simple game of Rock-Paper-Scissors created in Javascript.

+This simulates five rounds of the game and prints the results in the console.